Math 221, Lecture Section 002, Discussion Section 325 & 328, Spring 2012

-View the syllabus (by the professor) here.
+View the professor’s website and homework here.
 (IMPORTANT information inside!)

 TA’s office: Van Vleck 422